-However, prior to taking this into account, it is important to be aware of the fees and expenses that go along with it.
+However, before taking this into account, it is important to be aware of the fees and expenses that go along with it.
 Although it isn’t usually expensive to open a Roth IRA account, any money to open the Roth IRA account other than the initial investment amount, there are possibilities of costs to take into consideration.

 It is possible to seek the assistance of a financial adviser to assist you in locating the best savings account to suit your needs.